 Where to throw them

 Lipless crankbaits’ versatility extends to the variety of different types of spots where they will produce bass.
-While one will work in nearly any scenario that you can conceive, Daniels focuses on three during the prespawn.
+While one will work in nearly any scenario you can conceive, Daniels focuses on three during the prespawn.

 Submerged aquatic vegetation — milfoil, hydrilla, take your pick — is the classic spot for fishing lipless crankbaits.
-These beds really produce during prespawn, especially when located on points or along the outside edge of spawning flats.
+These beds produce during prespawn, primarily when located on points or along the outside edge of spawning flats.
 Of all the treble-hooked hard baits, Daniel said lipless crankbaits cut through aquatic vegetation best, giving him the chance to make more presentations and catch more bass in a day.

 Take time to bring your lipless crankbaits past points and through pockets along the vegetation bed’s edges.
-And cast at each from different angles; sometimes specific ones produce more bites.
+And cast at each from different angles; sometimes, specific ones produce more bites.
 Don’t be afraid to cast into the bed.
-Openings, rock piles and scattered logs and stumps, many of which aren’t visible, will concentrate bass.
+Openings, rock piles, and scattered logs and stumps, many of which aren’t visible, will concentrate bass.

 How to throw them